kahypar/mt-kahypar/README.md

 Requirements
 -----------

-The Multi-Threaded Karlsruhe Hypergraph Partitioning Framework requires:
+The Multi-Threaded Karlsruhe Graph and Hypergraph Partitioning Framework requires:

   - A 64-bit Linux or Windows operating system.
   - A modern, ![C++17](https://img.shields.io/badge/C++-17-blue.svg?style=flat)-ready compiler such as `g++` version 7 or higher, `clang` version 11.0.3 or higher, or `MinGW` compiler on Windows (tested with version 12.1).